 The Department of Career and Information Studies develops informed leaders through teaching, research, and service in learning, design, and technology; career and workforce development; and information studies.
 Programs within the department emphasize creativity and innovation in learning, instruction, scholarship, and outreach.

 The Learning, Design, and Technology program trains students in the latest technologies and tools to design and implement lesson and training programs.
 Our goal is to prepare professionals to identify and analyze learning problems, and to then create and implement more effective instruction in its place.

-These degrees offer an emphasis from the Learning, Design, and Technology Program:
+These degrees offer an emphasis from the PhD in Learning, Design, and Technology Program:

 Including any certificates, certifications, and endorsements: